UPDATE: This post on practicing self care was first published on 8 April 2020 and updated on 28 July 2021.

 6. Learn to say no

-Saying no might seem counterintuitive when it comes to growing your business, but it’s vital for managing your workload and stress levels.
+Saying no might seem counterintuitive when it comes to growing your business or excelling in the workplace, but it’s vital for managing your workload and stress levels.

-When you first start out, it can be easy to say yet to everything but at some point it can evolve into a workload that’s impossible to sustain.
+When you first start out, it can be easy to say yes to everything, but at some point it can evolve into a workload that’s impossible to sustain.

 7. Pay attention to your mind